rafasamp/sonus/README.md

 	'ffmpeg'        => '/Applications/ffmpeg/bin/ffmpeg',
     'ffprobe'       => '/Applications/ffmpeg/bin/ffprobe',

-**Attention!**

-Make sure your webserver has full read/write rights to the FFMPEG executable.

 ### Examples

 Here is a simple example of a file being converted from FLAC to AAC: